parkersruth/parkersruth.github.io/content/honors.md

 {{< award_date "January 2022" >}}
 ### Hertz Fellowship Finalist
-One of 45 finalists for the most selective graduate fellowship in STEM.
+One of 45 finalists for the most selective graduate STEM fellowship